matchmakerjs/docker-image-cli/README.md

 ## Description
 docker-image helps you build docker images 😉, without having to create a Dockerfile.

-It currently supports node applications and expects the deployable files to be in ./dist.
+It currently supports node applications and by default expects the deployable files to be in ./dist.

 ## Installation